top of page

 What Is RON?

 Remote Online Notarization allows documents to be notarized through a secure online platform using live audio-video communication.
-Identity is verified through credential analysis and knowledge-based authentication, and the session is recorded and stored according to Florida law.
+Identity is verified digitally, and sessions are recorded in compliance with Florida law.

 RON is designed for convenience, speed, and remote accessibility.